ARTICLE

 The place includes courtyards inside of concentric walls, with a pit built for defensive purposes and water supply.
 In the middle, a 213 ft tower is surrounded by other conic towers, shaped like lotus leaves, oriented towards the four cardinal directions, and representing Mount Meru's hills.
 The 5 towers can also be considered as a single group, with one of them in the centre and surrounded by the other four ones.

-Courtyards' walls include galleries with low-relieves.
+The walls in the courtyards include galleries with low-reliefs.
 The gallery on the external wall displays the greatest worldwide low-relief, divided into 8 sections (2 per side).
 And each section tells of an episode of the Ramayana or the Mahabharata, starting with the famous battle of Kurukshetra to the East of the access.

 The gallery in the intermediate wall displays a set of more than 1500 apsaras, experts in one of the most famous, elegant and refined dancing ever known, which is another classic attraction of the complex.

-On the inner level, there are devatas' relieves.
+On the inner level, there are refliefs of devatas.
 Both goddesses and apsaras are represented each one of them with single characteristics in heads, hands and feet:

 III.
 Astronomic & astrological analogies

-On the other hand, the access allows observing and setting lunar months by both considering the synodic month (29,53) and the total number of days with lunar visibility (28, like nakshatras or lunar mansions in Vedic Astrology).
+On the other hand, the access allows the observation of synodic lunar months (29,53) as well as the total number of days with lunar visibility (28, like nakshatras or lunar mansions in Vedic Astrology).

 The famous sunrises at the central tower can be appreciated from a long distance, more precisely by standing on the first ladder at the access.
-It's as if Vishnu were inside of the tower and then emerged from the top.
+It's view is like Vishnu emerging from inside of the tower and reaching the top.

-Besides, Khmer people started counting the new year after three days of the Spring equinox, when from just a few feet to the South from the previous point of observation, the Sun is seen rising again over the same place.
+Khmer people considered a new year began after three days since the Spring equinox, when the Sun can be seen rising again over the same place, although from a few feet to South from the previous point of observation.

 Among the 8 narrations represented on the outer wall, one of them refers to the churning of the milky ocean, a famous episode that took place in the sixth ocean in between continents.

-The story tells that devas were looking for amrita, a nectar providing immortality, which was the way to put an end to a curse fell upon them.
-Devas and asuras (demons) pulled alternately from the extremes of Vasuki, a serpent used like a cord, who surrounded Mount Mandara.
-Devas pulled from its tail and asuras from the two heads of the animal, creating a kind of a churning move from which a lot of things later emerged: apsaras, Moon and Lakshmi, among others.
+The story tells that the devas were looking for amrita, a nectar providing immortality, which was the way to put an end to a curse casted on them.
+Devas and asuras (demons) pulled alternately from the extremes of Vasuki, a serpent used like a rope, who surrounded Mount Mandara.
+The Devas pulled from its tail and the asuras from the two heads of the animal, creating a kind of a churning move from which a lot of things later emerged: the apsaras, Moon and Lakshmi, among others.

 index